The 7 Most Important Baseball Pitches You Need To Know Today

 Facts:

-Despite being called a fastball, the splitter is often used as an off-speed pitch
+Despite being called a fastball, the splitter is often used one of the off-speed baseball pitches

 How To Grip: